 I felt pampered.
-Like a fine looking gentleman had just given me the “hey sexy mama” eye then shook his head, regretting we were at such a distance.
-And no matter how old you are, partnered or not, that still feels good.
+Like a fine-looking gentleman had just given me the “hey sexy mama” eye then shook his head, regretting we were at such a distance.
+No matter how old you are, partnered or not, that still feels good.

-I wonder now what I can do to make customers and clients of my products feel uniquely well cared for like Zappos does?
+I wonder now what I can do to make customers and clients of my products feel uniquely well cared for and highly regarded as Zappos does?

 What about your business?
 What have you to share with your tribe that they aren’t getting elsewhere – not in terms of information or your ninja skills, but in terms of tender loving care as a customer?

 Think about it.
-And shop Zappos.
+And shop Zappos to have a taste of this demonstrated for you.
 Model your experience with them, particularly if you had any trouble with your order.
 How did they handle it?
 What did they offer and in what manner?

-What are Zappos providing you, that you could in turn be providing your ideal community members and customers?
+What is Zappos providing you, that you could, in turn, be providing your ideal community members and customers?